bjeong99/Battleship/README.md

 ### Main:
 - run actual game and read from terminal
 - when first start off game, it will call "place_ship "player 1"" and will only change to "player 2" when the player one inventory is empty and when player inputs "finish"
+- once "player 2" is finished putting down their ships, it will continue onto a method called "continue_game", where it will use the changing states for game functionality

 ### Battleship:
 - everything constant